 - Apply gently on the affected tooth.

-So it’s always better to use toothpaste and mouthwash that contains fluoride as it helps to make your teeth stronger and give protection to the teeth from cavities.
+So it’s always better to use toothpaste and mouthwash that contains fluoride as it helps to make your teeth stronger and gives protection to the teeth from cavities.

 - Take some dry baking soda in a dish.